-In 2019, we further enhanced the management of operational risks by simplifying our risk management processes, by promoting an active and continuous dialogue between the 1st and 2nd LoDs on operational risks, by strengthening our controls, and by making the management of operational risks more transparent, meaningful and embedded in day-to-day business decisions:
+In 2020, we further enhanced the management of operational risks by integrating and simplifying our risk management processes, by promoting an active and continuous dialogue between the 1st and 2nd LoDs on operational risks, by strengthening our controls, and by making the management of operational risks more transparent, meaningful and embedded in day-to-day business decisions:

-Loss data collection: We collect, categorize and analyze data on internal and relevant external operational risk events (with a P&L impact ≥ €10,000 globally and €1,000 locally) in a timely manner.
-Material operational risk events trigger clearly defined lessons learned and read-across analyses, which are performed in close collaboration between business partners, risk control and other infrastructure functions.
+Loss data collection: We collect, categorize and analyze data on internal and relevant external operational risk events (with a P&L impact $\geq \in 10,000$ ) in a timely manner.
+Material operational risk events trigger clearly defined lessons learned and readacross analyses, which are performed in close collaboration between business partners, risk control and other infrastructure functions.
 Lessons learned reviews analyze the reasons for significant operational risk events, identify their root causes, and document appropriate remediation actions to reduce the likelihood of their reoccurrence.
 Read across reviews take the conclusions of the lessons learned process and seek to analyze whether similar risks and control weaknesses identified in a lessons learned review exist in other areas of the bank, even if they have not yet resulted in problems.
 This allows preventative actions to be undertaken.
-In 2019, we further simplified the event management processes to improve data quality and started the development of a new, convenient to use, event management platform.
+In 2020, we further simplified the event management processes by integrating the review of external events into our scenario analysis framework and continued the development of a new, convenient to use, event management platform.

 We complement our operational risk profile by using a set of scenarios including internal scenarios and relevant external operational risk events provided by an industry database.
-We thereby systematically utilize information on external loss events occurring in the banking industry to reduce the likelihood of similar incidents happening to us, for example through particular deep dive analyses or risk profile reviews.
-At the end of 2019, we revised our approach in this area to use scenario analysis more effectively for risk management purposes.
+We thereby systematically utilize information on external loss events occurring in the industry to reduce the likelihood of similar incidents happening to us, for example through particular deep dive analyses or risk profile reviews.
+In 2020, we implemented a redesigned approach to integrate scenario analysis more closely into day-to-day risk management processes.
+Scenario analysis has played an important role in assessing impacts from the COVID-19 pandemic onto our operating environment and helped us to prepare adequate crisis management decisions.

 The Risk & Control Assessment process (RCA) comprises of a series of bottom-up assessments of the risks generated by business divisions and infrastructure functions (1st LoDs), the effectiveness of the controls in place to manage them, and the remediation actions required to bring the risks outside of risk appetite back into risk appetite.
-This enables both the 1st and 2nd LoDs to have a clear view of the bank's material operational risks.
-In 2019, we launched an integrated risk and control assessment that combined the risk assessments led by Anti-Financial Crime (AFC), Compliance and NFRM in a coordinated way.
-The coordinated approach aims to improve visibility across various risk types and to streamline risk assessment processes, tools and reporting across the three risk control functions, creating efficiencies and improving engagement.
-Alongside the integration of risk assessments, we further enhanced the bank's central control inventory and started the development of a new control assurance framework to enhance the transparency of control assurance activities across various levels of the bank.
+This enables both the 1st and

+2nd LoDs to have a clear view of the bank's material operational risks.
+In 2020, we began implementing a dynamic trigger based approach to RCA to permit risk changes to be reflected throughout the year, thereby providing a more real time risk profile for the organization.
+To support this dynamic approach, we improved our reporting capabilities for greater information transparency and strengthened the usage of NFR contextual data (e.g. scenarios or controls assurance data) to inform the assessments.
+We further enhanced the bank's central control inventory and introduced risk-based control assurance planning across both 1st LoD and 2nd LoD functions for a subset of risk types.
+This improves transparency of control assurance activities across various levels of the bank, and provides useful information on the effectiveness of the controls the bank relies on to mitigate its operational risks.